ednunezg/ednunezg.github.io/outside.md

 <div class="outside-adventures">
-	<p> I am fascinated with long distance, self-powered travel.
-I enjoy the simplicity of carrying everything I need on my pack, and the liberating feeling one gets walking for days at a time. </p>
+	<p> I am a super-fan of long distance, self-powered travel.
+I enjoy the simplicity of carrying everything I need on my pack, and hiking away into the unknown! </p>

 	<!-- <h4>Upcoming Trips</h4>